eliasbenb/Sortify/README.md

 - View playlist tracks in a table
 - Heroku deploy ready
 - Can sort unlimited number of tracks
-- Maintains the date added upon sorting
+- Maintains the date added upon sorting (only if the playlist has under 100 tracks)

 ## To do list:
 - ~~Add support to sort playlists of more than 100 tracks~~